-Federation offers numerous benefits to RPs and subscribers, but requires subscribers to have trust in the IdP.
-Accordingly, to build subscriber trust in a federated model, it is important that uses of subscriber data are appropriately limited and scoped to the purpose for which it was originally collected.
-Consult your SAOP if there are questions about whether proposed uses fall within the scope of these permitted uses.
+Federation offers numerous benefits to RPs and subscribers, but requires subscribers to have trust in the federation participants.
 Sections 5, 5.1.4, and 6.3 cover a number of technical requirements, the objective of which is to minimize privacy risks arising from increased capabilities to track and profile subscribers.
 For example, a subscriber using the same IdP to authenticate to multiple RPs allows the IdP to build a profile of subscriber transactions that would not have existed absent federation.
 The availability of such data makes it vulnerable to uses that may not be anticipated or desired by the subscriber and may inhibit subscriber adoption of federated services.

-Section 5.2 also encourages the use of technical measures to provide unlinkability and prevent subscriber activity tracking and profiling.
-While IdP policies and procedures are important in ensuring adherence to appropriate use limitation and purpose specification principles, technical measures such as outlined in Section 5.1.4 for proxied federation and Section 6.3 for pairwise pseudonymous identifiers, can increase the effectiveness of these policies by making it more difficult to track or profile subscribers beyond operational requirements.
+Section 5.2 also encourages the use of technical measures to provide disassociability (enabling the processing of PII or events without association to individuals or devices beyond the operational requirements of the system) and prevent subscriber activity tracking and profiling NISTIR8062.
+Technical measures, such as those outlined in Section 5.1.4 for proxied federation and Section 6.3 for pairwise pseudonymous identifiers, can increase the effectiveness of policies by making it more difficult to track or profile subscribers beyond operational requirements.

 Section 7 does not specify which party should provide the notice.
 In some cases, a party in a federation may not have a direct connection to the subscriber in order to provide notice and obtain consent.
 Although multiple parties may elect to provide notice, it is permissible for parties to determine in advance, either contractually or through trust framework policies, which party will provide the notice and obtain confirmation, as long as the determination is being based upon factors that center on enabling the subscriber to pay attention to the notice and make an informed choice.